huaweicloud/terraform-provider-huaweicloud/docs/resources/apig_group.md

      Each API group can be associated with up to `5` domain names.

 * `domain_access_enabled` - (Optional, Bool) Specifies whether to use the debugging domain name to access the APIs within the group.
-The default value is `true`.
+The default value is `false`.

 * `force_destroy` - (Optional, Bool) Specifies whether to delete all sub-resources (for API) when deleting this group.
   Defaults to **false**.